c3c/OPL-goodies/README.md

 JSON-for-OPL
 ============

-Provides a javascript implementation to export objects in OPL.
+Provides a javascript implementation to export objects in OPL, the language used in CPLEX.
 I based this on the JSON2 library by Douglas Crockford

 --